Naoray/laravel-package-maker/readme.md

 				{namespace : Root namespace of the package (Vendor\Package_name)}
 				{path : Relative path to the package's directory}
 ```
-Every `make:package:*` command needs to know the package`s *namespace* and the relative *path* to the location your package is stored.
+Every `make:package:*` command needs to know the package's *namespace* and the relative *path* to the location your package is stored.
 Because of that every `make:package:*` command comes with those two options by default.
 To avoid entering those two options every time a `make:package:*` command executed this command saves the credentials of your package in the cache.

 #### Delete package credentials
 ```